Thank you for taking the time to consider registering with HealthWise Wales.

 Are there other ways for the public to be part of research in Wales?

-You can find information on how else you can get involved on theof the Health and Care Research Wales website.
+You can find information on how else you can get involved on the public page of the Health and Care Research Wales website.

-This includes information on how you can, as well as how members of the public can use their experience to by working with researchers to improve treatments and care.
+This includes information on how you can take part in a study, as well as how members of the public can use their experience to get involved in research by working with researchers to improve treatments and care.